 Okay, so now that you have some background info about roach clips, now let’s get to the fun stuff!
 After scouring the Internet and searching high and low, our investigative editorial team narrowed down the options to what we believe are the best roach clips on the market.

 From fun and fancy to basic and practical, the following are our top picks for the best roach clips.

 Ganganmax 3 Pieces Cigarette Holder Ring

-- Material:The cigarette smoking ring is made of copper ,it features corrosion resistance and high hardness ,practical and durable in use
+- Material:The holder ring is made of copper ,it high hardness ,practical and durable in use.

 Advertised as a cigarette holder, this super-cool set can totally be used as joint roaches.
 This 3-piece set features skull claws in black, silver, and cold.
 All are made of corrosion-resistant copper and have a high hardness for extreme durability.
 They’re also super easy to use and they can be adjusted to achieve the perfect fit.